 During a recent PETA investigation, more than 1,000 mother pigs were found suffering miserable lives in crates at one of British Columbia’s largest pig farms.
 The PETA investigation spurred direct action by hundreds of activists, who continued to document the cruelty occurring inside the farm.

 Footage from the farm shows mother pigs and piglets kept in tiny crates where they are unable to move or care for each other properly.
 In some cases, piglets may die right in front of their mother’s face, without the mother being able to do anything for her young.
 The surviving piglets would live among their dead and dying siblings.
 Injuries such as hernias, lacerations, and growths go untreated and continue to exacerbate the suffering of these animals.
 Some cannot walk on the slatted floors, unnatural for any animal to live on, and die slowly where they collapse.
 Dead pigs were found rotting in their pens.

-An estimated 121 million pigs are killed for food in the U.S. in 2019, according to FAO STAT.
+An estimated 129 million pigs were killed for food in the U.S. in 2019, according to FAO STAT.
 This number has never been higher.

 Pigs live a life of absolute suffering on factory farms, far from the natural life they deserve.
 Around the world, nearly 1.5 billion pigs are killed for food every year.
 They live their lives in horrible, overcrowded pens as if to hide their incredibly loyal, friendly, and playful personalities from the light of day.